kallisti5/chevybolt/README.md

 We haven't seen any OTA radio updates to the head unit, beatings will continue until morale improves.

+## OnStar

+OnStar is a built-in 4G LTE-based data service which also lets you make phone calls to talk to OnStar representitives.

+### OnStar Service Plans

+Every Bolt EV comes with at least 5 years free of "EV Mobile Command".
+This lets you control the car, and see battery state of charge through the built-in 4G LTE modem.

+#### OnStar API 8-request Lockout

+After 8 requests for diagnostic information (battery state of charge, charging status, etc), you are no longer allowed to query this information until your vehicle is physically powered on again.

+> This was tested from the 5-year free "EV Mobile Command" package.
+It is possible this limitation doesn't apply to paid OnStar plans... but hasn't been tested yet.
+GM doesn't document any of this.

+This was discovered via [onstar2mqtt](https://github.com/michaelwoods/onstar2mqtt/issues/103).

+Onstar2mqtt will request diagnostic health once per hour, after 8 hours it begins failing with "error: Error" from Onstar.
+Powering on your vehicle will allow functionality to resume.

+**Observations:**

+* Unlocking and relocking the doors via remote - get_diagnostic request still failing
+* Physically opening and closing doors - get_diagnostic request still failing
+* Issuing vehicle commands through API (lock, unlock) - Functional, but get_diagnostic request still failing afterwards
+* Plugging vehicle into a Level 2 charger - get_diagnostic request still failing
+* Getting into vehicle, powering car on - get_diagnostic requests working again

 ## Dealer TechLink

 * [How to fix the Bolts tires](https://techlink.mynetworkcontent.com/wp-content/uploads/2018/03/GM_TechLink_05_March_2018.pdf)